 Russell Kirby, PhD, MS

 Professor, Department of Community and Family Health

 Dr. Kirby serves as principal investigator on several contracts through the Florida Department of Public Health for birth defects surveillance and prevention, and also has a contract for a pilot project assessing the feasibility for a study of the association between perinatal ultrasound and autistic spectrum disorders.

 Kathleen O'Rourke, PhD

-Professor, Epidemiology and Biostatistics
+Department Chair, Epidemiology and Biostatistics

 Dr. Kathleen O’Rourke is a professor of epidemiology at the University of South Florida.
 Her specialization is in maternal-child health, with a particular interest in birth outcomes.
 She has conducted community-based research evaluating traditional birth attendant training in Guatemala, causes of perinatal mortality in Bolivia, and the effectiveness of a vitamin campaign for low income women living on the US/Mexico border.
 She has also served as an evaluator for adolescent pregnancy prevention programs and is currently the principal investigator for a study evaluating the impact of post traumatic stress disorder (PTSD) on births among US military women.
 Dr. O’Rourke serves as the local lead investigator for the Hillsborough County and Orange County sites of the National Children’s Study, and also serves as a co investigator on the Baker County site.